 Step #1: Get the Wood Stain

-You will need to make iron acetate.
-Steel wool soaked in a jar of vinegar and water solution for two to three days will do the trick.
+To start, you’ll need to create iron acetate.
+This can be done by soaking steel wool in a jar filled with a solution of vinegar and water for two to three days.

 Once it is ready, pour 2 cups of boiling water into a heat-resistant container.
 Add three or more tea bags and allow the mixture to soak for approximately two hours.